appsmithorg/appsmith-docs/website/docs/reference/widgets/chart.md

 If you want to display multiple data columns on a chart, you can do so by using the **Chart Series** property.
 This feature allows you to populate the chart with different sets of data and customize various aspects of its appearance, such as colors and labels, to create a visually appealing and informative chart.

 For example, if you have data on the number of males and females who voted in each year of a political election, you can use the Chart Series property to display both sets of data on the same chart.
-This would allow you to easily compare the number of male and female voters over time.
+This would allow you to compare the number of male and female voters over time.

 Check this [sample app](https://app.appsmith.com/applications/620b668f6b4b1e154a3c2418/pages/620b8bc56b4b1e154a3c2688) to learn how to produce a dual-axis chart combining columns, lines, and areas.